kodecocodes/i10t/intermediate-message-apps/intermediate-message-apps.markdown

 extension WenderPicGame {
   var queryItems: [URLQueryItem] {
     var items = [URLQueryItem]()

     items.append(URLQueryItem(name: "word", value: word))
     items.append(URLQueryItem(name: "guesses", value:
       guesses.joined(separator: "::-::")))
     items.append(URLQueryItem(name: "drawerId", value:
       drawerId.uuidString))
+    items.append(URLQueryItem(name: "gameState", value:
+      gameState.rawValue))
+    items.append(URLQueryItem(name: "gameId", value:
+      gameId.uuidString))
     return items
   }
 }
 ```

-This puts all the important bits from the game into an array of query items: the word that the drawing is supposed to be, the person who drew it, and any guesses that have been made.
+This puts all the important bits from the game into an array of query items: the word that the drawing is supposed to be, the person who drew it, any guesses that have been made, the current state of the game and the game's unique ID.
 You haven't made any guesses yet, but you will shortly.

-You don't need to worry about the image that's been drawn, since that is available via the layout object attached to the incoming message.

 Switch to **MessagesViewController.swift** and find the `composeMessage(with: caption: session:)`.
 Add the following code before the `return` statement: